dotnet/runtime/docs/area-owners.md

 ## Community Triagers

 The repo has a number of community members carrying the triager role.
-While not necessarily associated with a specific area they might be able to assist with labeling certain issues and pull requests.
+While not necessarily associated with a specific area, they may assist with labeling issues and pull requests.
 Currently, the following community members are triagers:

 * @huoyaoyuan
 * @SingleAccretion